weronikazak/Google_Solution_Challenge/README.md

 git clone https://github.com/weronikazak/GSC_Project.git
 ```

-2. Transfer the `HowAreYou.apk` APK to your phone.
+2. Transfer the `HowAreYou.apk` from the "APK" folder in repo to your phone.

 3. Navigate to the folder you placed the APK in and install it.